HSF/hsf.github.io/howto-website.md

 If you wish (and it is recommended) you can easily set up a local instance of the newsletter site in order to preview your submissions.
 See the [documentation](https://help.github.com/articles/using-jekyll-with-pages/) on installing and running Jekyll.
-The website uses the master branch of the [hsf.github.io](https://github.com/HSF/hsf.github.io) repository.
+The website uses the main branch of the [hsf.github.io](https://github.com/HSF/hsf.github.io) repository.

 If you are not familiar with GitHub and Git, you can read our [survival kit]({{ site.baseurl }}/github-beginners.html)!